Carolyn Tuohy Impact on Public Policy Award

 As a faculty member of the department of political science, Carolyn Tuohy was a highly regarded scholar in her area of comparative public policy.
 She was also a consultant to both the provincial and federal government on health care policy.
 Tuohy held several senior administrative posts at the University of Toronto, including Vice-President, Policy Development, Associate Provost, and most recently, Vice-President, Government and Institutional Relations.
 During her term, the University successfully advocated for increased investment in post-secondary education, particularly through involvement with the Rae Review and the subsequent Provincial Budget.

-Nominations for the Carolyn Tuohy Impact on Public Policy Award may be made by the Chair, Director, or Vice/Associate Dean Research of an academic unit as appropriate.
+Nominations for the Carolyn Tuohy Impact on Public Policy Award may be made by a Department Chair, Academic Director, Vice- or Associate-Dean, Research, or Vice-Principal, Research of the nominee’s academic unit or division as appropriate.
+As a rule, nominators are to be one administrative level above nominees.

 In making its decision, the Selection Committee will assess candidates based on the following criteria: